Magic: The Gathering expansion sets, 1993–1995

-The collectible card game Magic: The Gathering published seven expansion sets from 1993–1995, and one compilation set.
+The collectible card game Magic: The Gathering published seven expansion sets from 1993 to 1995, and one compilation set.
 These sets contained new cards that "expanded" on the base sets of Magic with their own mechanical theme and setting; these new cards could be played on their own, or mixed in with decks created from cards in the base sets.
 With Magic's runaway success, many of the printings of these early sets were too small to satisfy the rapidly growing fanbase.
 Cards from them became rare, hard to find, and expensive.
 It was not until Fallen Empires and Homelands that Wizards of the Coast was able to print enough cards to meet demand; additionally, Wizards of the Coast published Chronicles, a reprint set that helped fix many of the scarcity issues with the earliest sets.

 In 1995, Magic would adopt a new paradigm: "blocks" of expansion sets.
 Multiple expansions would all take place in the same setting, and progress a storyline.
 This was first seen with Ice Age into Alliances, and evolved into a form that would last for many years in 1996–1997 with Mirage, Visions, and Weatherlight.